Unleash/unleash/website/docs/how-to/how-to-add-strategy-constraints.md

 Refer to [the _constraint structure_ section of the strategy constraints reference](../advanced/strategy-constraints.md#constraint-structure) for a thorough explanation of the fields.

-From the "Context Field" dropdown, select the context field you would like to constrain the strategy on. @Thomas we need to update the text here
+Step 1: From the "Context Field" dropdown, select the context field you would like to constrain the strategy on and choose the operator you need.
+Step 2: Based on the context field you selected above you can now define the values for this constraint Step 3: You need to save this constraint before to save the strategy

 ![A strategy constraint form with a constraint set to "region".
 The "values" input is a dropdown menu containing the options "Africa", "Asia", "Europe", and "North America", as defined in the preceding paragraph.](/img/constraints-add-to-strategy.png)